 5. Oil price surge: The price of Brent crude briefly ticked above $85 to its highest level in nearly four years, sparking speculation that it could top $100 for the first time since 2014.

 Recent price hikes have been driven by the November 4 deadline set by the Trump administration for countries to halt purchases of Iranian crude.

-6. Global market overview: US stock futures
+6. Global market overview: US stock futures were lower.

 Tuesday — PepsiCo earnings; US auto sales for September

 Wednesday — Lennar and Pier 1 earnings; ADP employment report